iProov/dotnet-maui/README.md

 To add the .NET API Client to your project, add it as a sub-project to your solution, and then [add a reference](https://docs.microsoft.com/en-us/visualstudio/mac/managing-references-in-a-project?view=vsmac-2019) to the **APIClient** project from your app project.

-You will also need to [add](https://docs.microsoft.com/en-us/visualstudio/mac/nuget-walkthrough?view=vsmac-2019) the **Newtonsoft.Json** NuGet package to your project as well.

 You can now import the API Client with `using iProov.APIClient;`.

 ### Usage examples